cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 Game mode can be toggled by pressing `shift-ctrl`.
 A gamepad icon will appear at the top while game mode is active.
 In normal mode the game mode mappings are accessible by holding `ctrl`.

-On OS5 devices, normal mode is available, and the keyboard will always control the hardware buttons.
+On OS5 devices, normal mode is not available, and the keyboard will always control the hardware buttons.

 In both modes `page up` and `page down` control the up / down buttons of the device.